See also herbal medicine.

 The following overview of first aid treatments will give you an idea of how emergencies are handled in the backcountry.
 Note: The American Red Cross and other medical authorities oppose the use of tourniquets, resetting dislocated limbs, incisions into snake bite wounds and other invasive procedures by anyone other than professional rescuers, since these are often done incorrectly and lead to complications.

-If paramedics are within reach, always confine yourself to basic CPR/first aid care (i.e. controlling bleeding, maintaining an open airway, monitoring pulse, etc.) and let the experts handle the rest.
+If paramedics are within reach, always confine yourself to basic CPR/first aid care (i.e. controlling bleeding, maintaining an open airway, monitoring for shock, etc.), and let the experts handle the rest.
 You are not legally required to intervene in an emergency, but if you do, provide only the level of care in which you're competent.

-In worst case bleeding scenarios, use pressure points if possible to cut the flow of blood to the limb.
-(Note: For head, neck and torso wounds, you can't use pressure points or tourniquets.)
+Severe Bleeding – In worst case bleeding scenarios, use pressure points if possible to cut the flow of blood to the limb.
+For head, neck and torso wounds, you can't use pressure points.
 With two fingers, press the artery on the inside of armpit above the bleeding arm.
 For a leg injury, press the arterial point in the seam between the leg and groin.
 Verify these points first by searching for a strong pulse in the appropriate spot.
 When using pressure points, relax pressure occasionally.

-If pressure points and direct pressure on the wound fail to stop arterial bleeding, apply a tourniquet directly above the wound on the leg or arm.
+If pressure points, direct pressure on the wound and elevating the injury site fail to stop profuse bleeding, apply a tourniquet directly above the wound on the leg or arm.
 (See disclaimer above regarding tourniquets.)
-A 1-2-inch wide, 3-5 ft. length of innertube rubber, cloth or an elastic bandage can be used.
-A blood pressure cuff will also work.
+A 1 or 2-inch wide, 3-5 ft. length of innertube rubber, cloth, elastic bandage or blood pressure cuff can be used.
 If you resort to a tourniquet, loosen the stick (like a valve) slowly after 30 minutes to see if the blood has clotted.
 If the bleeding starts up again, re-tighten and wait 30 minutes more.

 Shock - Severe injuries lead to shock, an automatic reflex of the body to preserve the core area around the heart.
-The pulse will be rapid and weak, the skin pale and clammy, and LOR will be minimal.
+A patient's pulse will become rapid and weak, the skin pale and clammy, and LOR will be minimal.
 Treat shock by elevating the legs and getting a conscious patient to take a little water and food every few minutes.
 If the situation worsens and the patient loses consciousness and vitals, you may have to provide rescue breathing and CPR - alternating 30 compressions and 2 breaths.
-Shield the victim from the ground with a blanket or other material to maintain body heat.
+Always insulate a victim from the cold ground with a blanket or other material.

 Head Injury or Stroke - Signs and symptoms of a head or brain injury include severe headache, deformity of the scalp, bleeding, loss of consciousness, nausea, raccoon eyes, unequal pupils, amnesia and/or seizures.
 If the patient hasn't suffered any blunt-force trauma to the head but complains of the worst headache of his or her life, it may be a stroke.
 Other stroke indications include slurred speech, blurred vision, a weak and rapid pulse, and disorientation or confusion.